 All children should be given choices in life as well as opportunities to learn and responsibilities to initiate their learning – the environment plays a major role, having programs to the child’s interest in all development areas and backgrounds, equals having a safe, positive, fun environment to encourage learning.

 Children need the assurance of feeling loved and cared for as well as feeling safe, secure & supported to trust you to build relationships with them.

 Families play a vital part, building a relationship with them I believe is a major part of being a great educator as they are trusting you with their child/ren in a safe, secure and supported environment and providing them feedback about their day is a vital part of relationships with a family and showing you care for there wellbeing.

 Tegan is currently working in our Tiny Tadpoles and Curious Koalas Room.
 Tegan started working at Mother Goose in 2013 as a trainee.
 Tegan has since completed her Cert 3 in Childrens Services, First Aid Certificate, Emergency Asthma Management and Anaphylaxis training.
-Tegan has returned to work Part Time, Wednesdays and Fridays 9-5 after starting a family.
+Tegan has returned to work Part Time after starting a family.

 CURIOUS KOALAS EDUCATORS